David Kenny (athlete)

 David Kenny (born 10 January 1999) is an Irish racewalking athlete.
 He represented Ireland at the 2020 Summer Olympics in the men's 20 kilometres walk.

 Career

 Kenny represented Ireland at the 2019 European Athletics U23 Championships in the 20 kilometres walk and finished in ninth place with a personal best time of 1:25:43.
 He again represented Ireland at the 2021 European Athletics U23 Championships in the 20 kilometres walk and won a silver medal with a time of 1:25:50.
 This was Ireland's ninth medal at the European Athletics U23 Championships, and first-ever racewalking medal.

-Kenny is coached by former Olympic medal-winning race walker Robert Heffernan.
+Kenny is coached by Jamie Costin.
 He represented Ireland at the 2020 Summer Olympics in the men's 20 kilometres walk and finished in 29th place.